 There are existing management strategies for maintaining the unsealed roads that are located above the previously extracted longwalls at the Wambo Coal Mine.
-It is expected that these same strategies could be used to maintain the unsealed roads which are located directly above the existing/approved WYLW21 to WYLW23 and modified WYLW24 to WYLW26.
+It is expected that these same strategies could be used to maintain the unsealed roads which are located directly above the proposed WYLW24 to WYLW26.
 It is recommended that these roads are periodically visually inspected during active subsidence.